Project-Somedays/Project-Somedays.github.io/_posts/2025-05-30-CreateWithClint-197-Escape.md

 ![Coastal HDRI](/assets/images/2025-05-31_FinalRender.png "Go lil guy, go!")

 - Keyframed some really basic camera moves, pausing on the beats - probably could have used a LITTLE more time on the side of the van to let the viewer read it - but I didn't want to lose momentum.
-Woud I tighten it up a little?
+Would I tighten it up a little?
 YES!
 At the end of the day, projects are never finished, just published.
 Moving on!